pmechlinski-pjatk/TIN-PROJECT/README.md

 ## Additional License(s)

 Source code (of tleset implementation) is released under the Mozilla Public License 2.0.
 See `LICENSE` for details.
-For the comparison it can be seen here (https://mozdevs.github.io/gamedev-js-tiles).
+For the comparison the original implementation can be seen here (https://mozdevs.github.io/gamedev-js-tiles).

 Background music is available for free use @ www.FesilyanStudios.com.